BUCKETS CURRENTLY OUT OF STOCK, HOWEVER RENOVATING PLASTER BAGS OF 10+ QTY AVAILABLE

 Applying renovating plaster

-Renovating Plaster should be applied in one coat between 10 - 15mm thick.
-Additional coats can be applied if a greater thickness is required.
+Renovating Plaster should be applied at a thickness of 10 - 15mm per coat.
+For best results, apply two coats a minimum of 24 hours apart, not exceeding 25mm total thickness for the two coats.
 Between coats and before the application of a finishing coat, the surface should be combed or lightly scratched to provide a mechanical key.

 The backing coat should be allowed to set and dry for a minimum of 24 hours, preferably longer, particularly under adverse curing conditions.
 Thistle board, multi finishes or limelite finishing are all suitable finishes and these should be applied at 2-3mm thickness.
 A high quality wood float can be used when the scratch coat is to be left as the finish.